derlerd/modernposter/README.md

 ## Usage

-Below you can find a toy example, demonstrating how to use modernposter
+Below you can find a toy example, demonstrating how to use modernposter.

 ```latex
 \documentclass{modernposter}